aduial/eldamo-relationaldb/README.md

 - eldamo_db.sql: a MySQL dump file containing both db creation DDL and data insert scripts
 - eldamo-diagram.png: a diagram of the database table structure
-- eldamo1.pl: a Perl script written tp parse the eldamo.xml data.
+- eldamo1.pl: the Perl script that I wrote to parse the eldamo.xml data with.
 Mind that this is a very 'rough' script, needing commenting and uncommenting parts in a certain order to create the table scripts.
-Use at your own risk,
+Use at your own risk.